WNEW-FM 102.7

 Contributed by Ken Tullipano

 Thanks to collector Ken Tullipano, we have another historic aircheck recorded during the tenth anniversary celebrations at WNEW-FM.
-Scott Muni brought back Jonathan Schwartz to talk about his years at the station.
+Scott Muni brought back Jonathan Schwartz to talk about his years at the station at about the 4pm hour.
 Schwartz had left the station 18 months before after being on the air for 8 1/2 years.

 Those who believe radio should play by pre-defined programming rules will think this is a terrible show.
 It breaks format (only three songs are played during the hour) and it talks inside radio.
 But I think there was such loyalty for WNEW-FM that its listeners wanted to know more about the workings of the station, much like how movie fans today want to know every aspect of the production of the films they love.
 And there's some wonderful moments here.
 Schwartz reveals no love lost for some of the original WNEW-FM executives.
 And he seems to exaggerate every situation, claiming that there were only nine albums available to play when WNEW-FM launched, which is obviously not the case if you listen to any airchecks of that period.